-Currently, Personal Support Workers (PSWs) in Canada are not regulated healthcare workers unlike other disciplines such as nursing and doctors.
+Currently, Personal Support Workers (PSWs) in Canada have not regulated healthcare workers unlike other disciplines such as nursing and doctors.

 The Government of Ontario recently introduced a bill called the Health and Supportive Care Providers Oversight Authority Act, 2021.

-This bill is meant for Personal Support Worker Regulation, including PSWs working in Ontario.
+This bill is meant for PSW Regulation, including personal support workers working in Ontario.

-Please note that PSWs are not regulated yet.
+Please note that PSWs are not regulated health professionals yet.

 The bill is only the beginning of the process and this post is for informational purposes only.

 As you may already know, Personal Support Workers and related professions are not regulated in Ontario.

 What that means is that there is no central governing body.

 As an example, College of Nurses of Ontario (CNO) is the regulating body for all nurses in Ontario.

 In simplest terms, “regulation” means organizing activity according to a rule or law which is proposed and monitored by an authority figure or body.